 These snails move fast and work over the entire tank daily.
 The best cleanup crew in the hobby for planted tanks.
 They just keep working as fast as snails can do.

 Note: Nerite snails eat a lot and poop quite a bit.
 All snails add too much to the bioload of the aquarium.
 However, your shrimp will love that!
-The snails’ poop has bacteria that is good for the digestive system of the shrimp.
+Snail poop has bacteria that are good for the digestive system of the shrimp.
 You can also read my article how shails benefit shrimp tank right here.

 How many Nerite Snails do you need?